 Google has built an approval gate into Spark’s action model.
 For consequential actions — sending email from your account, deleting files, making bookings — Spark is designed to confirm with you before proceeding.
 The workflow is: Spark drafts the action, notifies you, waits for approval, then executes.

-The Agents Payment Protocol — which will allow Spark to make purchases autonomously within user-defined spending parameters — is announced but not yet available at launch.
+The Agent Payments Protocol (AP2) — which will allow Spark to make purchases autonomously within user-defined spending parameters — is announced but not yet available at launch.
+Google first announced AP2 on September 16, 2025, with 60+ launch partners including Mastercard, PayPal, and Coinbase, as a general open standard for agent-initiated payments; Spark integration is the consumer application of that pre-existing protocol, not a new protocol invented at I/O 2026.
 This is a deliberate sequencing choice: Google is rolling out the autonomous action surface incrementally, starting with low-stakes read/write operations before enabling financial transactions.
+As of this audit (2026-08-22), we found no confirmation that AP2 has shipped inside Spark — it remains announced, not live.

 Pricing and Availability

-Gemini Spark is exclusive to Google AI Ultra subscribers.
+Gemini Spark launched exclusive to Google AI Ultra subscribers.
 Google restructured its AI pricing at I/O 2026:

 |---|---|---|